We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 Time zones can make completing a project a little bit harder, as a worker won’t always be available when you want them to be.
-Whether you are organizing a one-on-one meeting with a team member or an entire team meeting, the answer is to add everyone to a group chat in Skype or use a tool like Calendly.
+Whether you are organizing a one-on-one meeting with a worker or talking to all of them, the answer is to add everyone to a group chat in Skype or use a tool like Calendly.

 This tool automatically detects your invitees’ time zones and adjusts the calendar accordingly when they are picking a time to meet, so that everyone is on the same page.